llikey2020/qastaging/README.md

 - Metadata Service

 This pipeline deploys a separate test version of the service in the staging environment, as well as a separate test version of the MySQL service if needed.
 It then verifies that the newly deployed service's pods start running successfully.
-This test version does not affect the services normally deployed in staging, and is based on the version of the helm chart and docker image created by the specific upstream commit that triggered this downstream deploy.
+This test version does **not** affect the services normally deployed in staging, and is based on the version of the helm chart and docker image created by the specific upstream commit that triggered this downstream deploy.

+Downstream pipelines may be implemented for more services in the future.
+Note that CI pipelines cannot be run simultaneously in the Staging environment, so be careful to avoid conflicts between developers using the Staging environment at the same time.

 ## Cleaning up services